williamdemeo/IEProps/README.md

 This repository contains my article

-[Interval enforceable properties of finite groups][], *Communications in Algebra* (to appear).
+[Interval enforceable properties of finite groups][], *Comm.
+Alg.* (to appear).

-The paper is under final review and I expect it to appear sometime in 2014.
+The paper is under final review and I expect it to be published sometime in 2014.
 A preprint is available in the file [IEProps.pdf][].

 For questions, comments, or suggestions please [submit an issue][].